flink-extended/ai-flow/docs/content/deployment/deploying_scheduler.md

 # Deploying Scheduler

 In this guide, we demonstrate how to deploy a Scheduler.
+At present, the default Scheduler is the Airflow scheduler.
+The deployment of the Airflow scheduler is as follows:

 ## Starting Airflow EventBased Scheduler